Astroisback/Security-Camera/README.md

 1. Run the 'app.py' file.

 2. Open a web browser and navigate to `http://localhost:5000/` to view the live camera stream.
+   Note- If you wish to access the stream from internet not limited to your wifi.
+You can use port forwarding feature on VScode.
+This has nothing to do with opeing port on your router so you aee safe!
+   You may start a pull request, I'll help you do it.

 ## Features